winglang/wing/CONTRIBUTING.md

 * [ ] Your pull request has a descriptive title (see [How are pull request titles formatted?](#how-are-pull-request-titles-formatted)]).
 * [ ] A description of your changes are included, and a reference to a corresponding issue.
 (This is also a great place to shout-out anyone who helped with the changes!)
 * [ ] Tests are added for all changes.
-* [ ] Any handwritten documentation in `docs/` or READMEs are updated where appropriate when features are being added or removed.
-(API docs will be automatically generated for you!)
+* [ ] Any handwritten documentation in `docs/` or READMEs are updated where appropriate when features are being added or removed (API docs will be automatically generated for you!).
 * [ ] Your fork is in sync with the upstream repository.

 Other tips: